yongmoon1/MalleDB_v1.2/README.md

 # ChulWoo

+# Previous Version <<MalleDB>>
+1. MalleDB also supports MySQL for storing Meta data and actual Key-Value data.
+2. MalleDB also supports MySQL for storing Meta data and Leveldb for actual Key-Value data.
+3. MalleDB also supports MySQL for storing Meta data and Cassandra for actual Key-Value data.

 ## In MalleDBv1.0 We Added the following functionalities.

 1. MalleDB using the leveldb for storing Meta data and actual Key-Value data.

-2. MalleDB also supports radix for storing Meta data and actual Key-Value data.
+2. MalleDB also supports radis for storing Meta data and actual Key-Value data.

+* Issue when MalleDB supports Cassandra for storing Meta data and actual Key-Value data.

 ## [Docker Hub](https://hub.docker.com/r/lambent41/iesl-project)